stanier/stanier/README.md

 I don't really intend to revisit any of these projects, I just keep them up so I can cringe at my old code.
 I guess you can look at it too, if you want to bleed from your eyeholes.

+## What're you working on now?

+You'll see, maybe...

 ## Favorite programming/scripting languages

 * Golang